EdouardCourty/ts-blockchain/README.md

 - Balance
   - Get balance of an address
 - Mining
-  - Proof of Work (Running in a worker thread to ensure non-blocking workflow)
+  - Proof of Work (Multi-threaded worker threads to ensure non-blocking workflow)
   - Rewarding

 ### To do